 By 2006 popular Social Media websites such as Facebook and Twitter had become available and these websites still remain some of the most popular social networking tools today.

-Because of the faster Broadband connections now available, social networking sites are easier and more interesting to use, as a faster connection allows more inventive use of the site, such as streaming video and music, as well as performing basic tasks quickly and easily such as uploading photos.
+Because of the faster Broadband connections now available, social networking sites are easier and more interesting to use.
+A faster connection enables more inventive use of the site, such as streaming video and music.
+Basic tasks, such as uploading photos, can be done quickly and easily.

-There is a huge variety of social networking websites available nowadays.
+There is a huge variety of social networking websites available.
 Many of them can even be linked or connected to other social media websites to allow multiple or cross-posting.
-This enables users to easily reach more contacts/people without sacrificing the personal touch.
+This enables users to easily reach more people without sacrificing the personal touch.

 Social Networks – These websites allow people to connect with other people of similar interests and background and they generally consist of a user profile, various ways to interact with other users, and the ability to setup groups.